AMenezes97/serosim/README.md

 biomarker_id are numeric so we will use the reformat_biomarker_map function to create a new version of the biomarker map.
 Users can go directly to numeric biomarker_map if they wish.

+Note that the reformat_biomarker_map function will number the exposures and biomarkers in alphabetical order so that the first exposure event or biomarker that is listed will not necessarily be labeled as 1.

 ``` r
 ## Create biomarker map